lintool/IR-Reproducibility/Gov2.md

 ATIRE   |  13GB
 Terrier | 9.1GB

 The substantial size difference between the systems can be probably be explained by the methods of compression enabled by both systems.
-The ATIRE indexer for example uses variable-byte compression (not the most effective in terms in size) to store the postings lists, while the Terrier system purports to optimize both the lexicon and its structure after indexing.
+The ATIRE indexer for example uses variable-byte compression of the docids (after they have been delta encoded), and term frequencies, while the Terrier uses gamma delta-gaps for the docids and unary for the term frequencies.

 The commands run to get these sizes are:
 ```